bobbicodes/nes-lisp-mml/design-notes/notes/installing assembled NSF driver.md

   "8347"
   ```
 - Square2 is 65 bytes, which puts stream 3 at $8388.
 This stuff is not difficult.
 - So we're basically done here, as far as I can tell.
-When we are done at [[generating music data.md]] we will then create a function which will update the streams and the header, and redefine the driver itself
+When we are done at [[generating%20music%20data.md]] we will then create a function which will update the streams and the header, and redefine the driver itself
 - I can motivate the process by actually building the driver at runtime based on stream data passed to my new function.
 - Oh shit, I need to convert a length into a 2 byte little endian word.
 - `$8300` + 71 = 33607